SAFETY - Full Safety Rules

-B. Full face shall be worn in an open vehicles without windshields.
-(E.g., formula car, sports racer, exoskeleton kit-cars) Face shield, goggles, or similar face protection (conventional eyeglasses are not sufficient) shall be worn while competing in any other vehicle with less than the standard-size windshield.
+B. Full face shall be worn in open vehicles without windshields (E.g., formula car, sports racer, exoskeleton kit-cars).
+A face shield, goggles, or similar face protection (conventional eyeglasses are not sufficient) shall be worn while competing in any other vehicle with less than the standard-size windshield.

 C. For maximum protection, helmets must fit securely and should provide adequate peripheral vision.
 The chin strap must be securely fastened.